AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 The [ITU H.222][H.222] specification and associated amendments describe the embedding of an H.265 stream in an MPEG2-TS transport stream.
 An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2550][RFC-2550] for transport over RTP.
 Other normative documents may describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

-The [Society of Media Professionals, Technologists and Engineers][SMPTE] developed Standard [ST 2110-22][ST-2110-22] of the ST 2110 suite of protocols, which cover the end-to-end application use of constant bitrate compression for video over managed IP networks.
+The [Society of Media Professionals, Technologists and Engineers][SMPTE] developed Standard [ST 2110-22][ST-2110-22] of the ST 2110 suite of protocols, which cover the end-to-end application use of constant bit rate compression for video over managed IP networks.
-> Note that the definition of constant bitrate of ST 2110-22 is very strict "The video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
-The packetization shall produce a constant number of RTP packets per frame.".
-This definition of constant bitrate is hereafter described as strict-CBR, using the H.265 definition of constant bitrate for CBR.
+> Note that the definition of constant bit rate of ST 2110-22 is very strict "the video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
+The packetization shall produce a constant number of RTP packets per frame."
+This definition of constant bit rate is hereafter described as strict-CBR, using the H.265 definition of constant bit rate for CBR.

-The [Video Services Forum][VSF] developed Technical Recommendation [TR-10-11][TR-10-11] and [TR-10-??][TR-10-??] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for video, using the SMPTE ST 2110 and IPMX suite of protocols.
+The [Video Services Forum][VSF] developed Technical Recommendation [TR-10-11][TR-10-11] and [TR-10-??][TR-10-??] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bit rate compression for video, using the SMPTE ST 2110 and IPMX suite of protocols.

 TR-10-11 and TR-10-?? mandate the use of the AMWA [IS-04][IS-04] and [IS-05][IS-05] NMOS Specifications in IPMX compliant systems.